Love Her Wild is launching our most exciting adventure yet…. Women’s End2End; a hiking relay stretching the length of

 Starting 16th June 2022 in Land’s End, the Women’s End2End relay will finish 74 days later in John O’Groats.
 Hundreds of women from across the UK will come together to help carry the baton across 2,028km and over 36,970m of elevation.

-This is an eco relay!
-All money raised from the adventure will go to The Woodland Trust to help protect UK’s wild spaces and participants will be encouraged to take away plastic pollution en route.
+This is an eco relay.
+All money raised from the adventure will go to The Woodland Trust to help protect UK’s wild spaces and participants will be encouraged to take away plastic pollution they find en route.

 New to Love Her Wild?
 Join our Facebook community group here to stay up-to-date with relay news and adventure opportunities.